 Located in the heart of the South Carolina campus is the home field of the Gamecock men's and women's soccer teams, Eugene E. Stone III Stadium.
 The surface of Stone Stadium was completely replaced during the summer of 2009.
 A state-of-the-art irrigation system was installed, along with new sod for the entire field surface.

-In the spring of 2013, South Carolina softball gets a new home at a familiar site, with a new facility built on the same plot of land that has hosted the Gamecocks since at least 1983.
-This new stadium will raise the seating capacity to over 1,200, bring a new locker room and indoor hitting facility to the Gamecocks and add a new elevated press box and suites to the site.
-Construction began in early June 2012 with completion scheduled for March 2013.
+In the spring of 2013, South Carolina softball got a new home at a familiar site with a new facility built on the same plot of land that has hosted the Gamecocks since at least 1983.
+Carolina Softball Stadium at Beckham Field raised the seating capacity to over 1,200, brought a new locker room and indoor hitting facility to the Gamecocks and added a new elevated press box and suites to the site.
+Construction began in early June 2012 and finished during summer 2013.